Barry Sanders Award

 3. Donnel Pumphrey, San Diego State

-After rushing for over 1,500 yards in each of the last two seasons, Donnell Pumphrey finished second in the FBS in rushing this fall, and nearly eclipsed the fabled 2,000-yard mark.
-The 5-9 senior has been a model of consistency for the Aztecs, going for over 100 yards in nine of twelve games and highlighted by 300 total yards and three touchdowns vs. California in September.
-He finished the season second in the FBS with 1,908 rushing yards and 15 touchdowns: Pumphrey earned my vote as the top CFB ball carrier in 2016.
+After rushing for over 1,500 yards in each of the last two seasons, Donnell Pumphrey finished second in the FBS in rushing this fall and nearly eclipsed the fabled 2,000-yard mark.
+The 5-9 senior has been a model of consistency for the Aztecs, going over 100 yards in 9 of 12 games, highlighted by 300 total yards and three touchdowns against California in September.
+Pumphrey earned my vote as the top CFF ball carrier: He concluded the campaign with 1,908 rushing yards and 15 touchdowns.
+The panel disagreed with my selection for the Barry Sanders Award.
+Both Jeremy McNichols, who dashed for 1,709 rushing yards and 23 touchdowns, and D'Onta Foreman, who ran for over 2,000 yards and 15 scores, finished ahead of Pumphrey in the voting.

 by Jim Weber